lucaohost/environment/README.md

 * If you want to open more than one, you can use the default key binding CTRL + SHIFT + '.

 ## WSL Shortcut
-To open the WSK terminal on Windows using CTRL+ALT+T like Ubuntu, you need to do this:
+To open the WSL terminal on Windows using CTRL+ALT+T like Ubuntu, you need to do this:

 Download the file wsl.lnk and paste in your Desktop Area: